 I need to have my sewer lateral repaired.
 Do I need a permit?

 Yes, a permit is required for all work done on sewer laterals, whether it is the initial installation, repairs, replacement, reconnection, or plugging of an abandoned lateral.
-Permits can be obtained at the Planning & Zoning Office located at the corner of West Jackson Street and Victoria Place.
+Permits can be obtained at the Planning & Zoning Office located at 413 West Jackson Street.

 Who is responsible for obtaining a permit?